Cryogenic energy storage: Process

 When it is cheaper (usually at night), electricity is used to cool air from the atmosphere to -195 °C using the Claude Cycle to the point where it liquefies.
 The liquid air, which takes up one-thousandth of the volume of the gas, can be kept for a long time in a large vacuum flask at atmospheric pressure.
 At times of high demand for electricity, the liquid air is pumped at high pressure into a heat exchanger, which acts as a boiler.
 Air from the atmosphere at ambient temperature, or hot water from an industrial heat source, is used to heat the liquid and turn it back into a gas.
 The massive increase in volume and pressure from this is used to drive a turbine to generate electricity.

 Efficiency

-In isolation the process is only 25% efficient, but this is increased to around 50% when used with a low-grade cold store, such as a large gravel bed, to capture the cold generated by evaporating the cryogen.
+In isolation, the process is only 25% efficient.
+This is increased to around 50% when used with a low-grade cold store, such as a large gravel bed, to capture the cold generated by evaporating the cryogen.
 The cold is re-used during the next refrigeration cycle.

 Efficiency is further increased when used in conjunction with a power plant or other source of low-grade heat that would otherwise be lost to the atmosphere.
-Highview Power claims an AC to AC round-trip efficiency of 70%, by using an otherwise waste heat source at 115 °C. The IMechE (Institution of Mechanical Engineers) agrees that these estimates for a commercial-scale plant are realistic.
+Highview Power claims an AC to AC round-trip efficiency of 70%, by using an otherwise waste heat source from the compressor and other process wasted low grade heat at 115 °C with the IMechE (Institution of Mechanical Engineers) agreeing these efficiency estimates for a commercial-scale plant are realistic.
 However this number was not checked or confirmed by independent professional institutions.